lineality/Online_Voting_Using_One_Time_Pads/README.md

 https://www.amazon.com/Theres-Got-Be-Better-Way/dp/B0FJHS1BNT/
 There’s Got to Be a Better Way: How to Deliver Results and Get Rid of the Stuff That Gets in the Way of Real Work by Nelson P. Repenning, Donald C. Kieffer, et al.

+views on STEM and STEM & Values
+Topic: Is STEM (or is STEM viewed as being) shorterm-longterm agnositic?
+Views may be changing. from Economist ~ 2025 09 22
+"Science is when you want to survive for millenia, politics is when you are only looking at the next election."